-- Add the heavy cream, vanilla, and honey to a mixing bowl.
+- Add the heavy cream, vanilla, and erythritol to a mixing bowl.
 Use a whisk, or an electric mixer (on medium/medium-high speed) to whip together, until soft peaks form.
 Set aside in the fridge.

 - As soon as the pastry has almost cooled to room temperature, transfer it to a serving plate.
 You can use the base of a loose-bottomed cake pan to transfer it from tray to plate.

 - Pour the strawberry mixture over the pastry and top with the whipped cream.
 Serve straight away or chill for up to a day in the fridge.